Sleep Dentistry – feel calm and comfortable with sleep dentistry at Smile Solutions.

 Why Choose Smile Solutions?

-At Smile Solutions we have an experienced team of clinicians, including specialist anaesthetists, ready to attend to your dental care.
+At Smile Solutions we have an experienced team of clinicians, including visiting specialist anaesthetists, ready to attend to your dental care.
 Understanding that many people feel anxious about receiving dental treatment, we encourage our patients to share their concerns with us.
 We will do everything to ensure you have a comfortable and stress-free experience with us.

 Our visually beautiful and serene practice helps to put patients at ease.
 With plenty of natural light, views over Melbourne, fragranced candles and soft music, the relaxing atmosphere that we’ve created is unlike that in any other dental practice.
-This comfortable environment, supported by the best technology in the hands of qualified clinicians, guarantees you the optimum patient experience.
+This comfortable environment, supported by the best technology in the hands of experienced qualified clinicians, provides you the optimum patient experience.